TraxNet/ShadingZen/Readme.md

 The are some features like shadow casting and post processing effects that require a few underlying changes to the library.
 It also lacks documentation and is probably the area that requires more effort to make ShadingZen shine.

-Some worked is planned to offer a tool-chain to work with 3DS Studio MAX and offer some basic artist workflow.
-The library currently can work with static .obj meshes.
+Something is planned to offer a tool-chain to work with 3DS Studio MAX and offer some basic artist workflow.
+The library currently can use static .obj meshes.

 ## License